SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 import { TickMath } from "src/libraries/TickMath.sol";
 ```

+## Errors

+Since custom errors are not namespaced to a given contract, it could be difficult to identify where the error originates
+from.
+As such, all errors should be prefixed with the name of the contract that defines them.
+For interfaces, the errors
+are prefixed with the name of the interface.

+Examples: `UsdnInvalidMultiplier()`, `TickMathInvalidTick()`.

 ## Testing conventions

 When writing or modifying tests, please follow the following conventions: